tenatek/aniame/README.md

 Will return `true`.

-### Data validation
+### Resource validation

-`Aniame.validateResource(data, schema[, schemas, enforceRequired, refCallback])`
+`Aniame.validateResource(resource, schema[, schemas, enforceRequired, refCallback])`

 This asynchronous method checks that a value is valid under a given schema.
 It returns a `Promise` that resolves to an array and receives the following parameters:

-* the `data`, the value to validate.
+* the `resource`, the value to validate.
-* the `schema`, the Aniame schema to check the `data` against.
+* the `schema`, the Aniame schema to check the `resource` against.
 It can either be the full schema, or just the name of the schema, in which case the full schema will be pulled from `schemas`.
 * optionally, `schemas`, a JSON object.
 Each property on `schemas` should be the name of a specific schema, and its associated value should be the schema definition.
 * optionally, `enforceRequired`, a boolean to indicate whether to enforce `required: true`.
 The default is `true`.
 * optionally, `refCallback(node, schemaName)`, an asynchronous function that will run on each `type: 'ref'` node.
 If it resolves to the keyword `'valid'`, the node is considered valid and the validation moves on.
 If it resolves to the keyword `'false'`, the node is considered invalid and the validation also moves on.
 If it resolves to anything else, or if no callback is provided, the node will be checked against the appropriate schema, pulled from `schemas`.